zatonovo/lambda.r/README.md

 For functions defined in multiple parts, each separate function variant is evaluated in the same order as they are defined.
-Hence a less restrictive variant that evaluates to true defined early in the chain will
+Hence a less restrictive variant that evaluates to true defined early in the chain of function definitions will take precedence over variants defined later.
+(If you are following along in sequence, the pattern matches for `fib(0)` and `fib(1)` will never be called since the first definition `fib(n)` will always evaulate to true).

 Types
 =====